deeptadeeproy/COVID-19-Tracker-India/README.md

 ### Acknowledgement

-This project would not have been possible without [covid19india.org](https://covid19india.org).
+This project would not have been possible without [covid19india.org](https://covid19india.org).<br />
+The original Python script for this project has been converted to an exe file using [pyinstaller](https://codeigo.com/python/convert-py-to-exe).

 ## Screenshots